biurad/php-di/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/divineniiquaye/rade-di.svg?style=flat-square)](https://scrutinizer-ci.com/g/divineniiquaye/rade-di)
 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://biurad.com/sponsor)

-**divineniiquaye/rade-di** is a smart tool for managing class dependencies and performing dependency injection for [PHP] 7.4+ created by [Divine Niiquaye][@divineniiquaye] referenceed by [Nette DI][nette-di] and [Pimple].
-This library provides a smart way of autowiring, that essentially means this: class dependencies are "injected" into the class via the constructor, in some cases "setter" methods.
+**divineniiquaye/rade-di** is a HIGH performance smart tool for performing simple to complex dependency injection in your application for [PHP] 7.4+ created by [Divine Niiquaye][@divineniiquaye] referenced by [Nette DI][nette-di] and [Pimple].
+This library provides has an advance way of resolving services for best performance to your application.

 ## 📦 Installation & Basic Usage